Lycorma imperialis: Life cycle and behavior

 Lanternflies follow a hemimetabolous life cycle.
 This means that L. imperialis experiences a series of incomplete metamorphoses that gradually change the body's structure over successive molts.
 L. imperialis does not experience a pupal stage.
 L. imperialis will lay its eggs clusters coated in a waxy cuticle, during the late fall to early winter seasons.
 These eggs will develop until late spring when L. imperialis nymphs emerge.
 The first instar of the lanternfly will lack wings and instead rely on hopping from leaf to leaf in search of food.
 L. imperialis, similar to other Fulgoridae planthoppers, will undergo a total of four instars before maturing to adults in mid summer.
 Adult L. imperialis, despite having wings, will still prefer to hop and crawl over flying.
 They will generally only fly in the event of food scarcity or in search of a mate.
 Lantern bugs generally have a lifespan of one year and do not survive winter.

 Adult L. imperialis have specialized mouthparts that pierce and suck sap from the stems and foliage of plants.
-These lanternflies have been observed performing group feeding, en mass on trees.
+These lanternflies have been observed performing group feeding, en masse on trees.
 Lanternflies will cause significant damage to crops both through feeding but also indirectly through the honeydew they excrete.
 This honeydew is made up primarily of undigested plant sap and can often promote mold growth.
 This will typically present itself as a ring of black mold surrounding an infested plant, and is referred to as "sooty mold".